 The Need for Security Collaboration

 The expansion of digital innovation initiatives has increased cross-sectoral interconnectedness and brought previously disparate systems and networks closer together.
 Individual entities and organizations can no longer realistically defend themselves against sophisticated attacks without external help and support.
 Cyber, as security experts like to say, is a team sport.
-Organizations across sectors can benefit from the shared knowledge, capabilities and experience of the wider community - something that is enabled by real-time threat intelligence sharing and collaboration on multiple levels - between organizations within the same sector, different industry sectors, and industry and government.
+Organizations across sectors can benefit from the shared knowledge, capabilities and experience of the wider community - something that is enabled by a real-time threat intelligence sharing platform that fosters collaboration between organizations within the same sector, different industry sectors, and industry and government

 The Four Levels of Security Collaboration